Validat0rs/fogg/README.md

 If using Nginx, you can use the following configuration examples as a guide (please remember to set the port to whatever your `fogg` instance is listening on).

-The examples should demonstrate how you can support both `fogg` and proxying everything else to the API and RPC services directly.
+The examples should also demonstrate how you can support both `fogg` and proxying everything else to the API and RPC services directly.

 For your API service: